TheDiscordian/VerifiableGatewayRetrieval/README.md

 ## Run Demo

-Run `npm start` and navigate to http://localhost:8000/ in your browser or [click here](https://w3s.link/ipfs/QmRWyKduAjkAsAZJmweX29D6qyv8TgmwSjB5LCWbkzNrWa) to see a snapshot.
+Run `npm start` and navigate to http://localhost:8000/ in your browser.

 ## Contributing